jmiao24/BMI-881-2021Fall/README.md

 # BMI-881-2021Fall

-This is the repository for BMI 881.
+This is the repository for [BMI 881: Biomedical data science scholarly literature](https://kbroman.org/BMI881/)